 A quorum of stockholders is necessary to transact business at the annual meeting.
-The presence, in person or by proxy, of shares of Crown Crafts Series A common stock representing a majority of shares of Crown Crafts Series A common stock outstanding and entitled to vote on the record date is necessary to constitute a quorum at the annual meeting.
+The presence, in person or by proxy, of shares of Crown Crafts Series A common stock representing a majority of the shares of Crown Crafts Series A common stock outstanding and entitled to vote on the record date is necessary to constitute a quorum at the annual meeting.
 Abstentions and broker "non-votes," discussed below, count as present for establishing a quorum.

-Directors are elected by a plurality of the votes cast, meaning that the three Class I nominees receiving the most properly cast votes will be elected as Class I directors and the Class II nominee receiving the most properly cast votes will be elected as a Class II director.
-The affirmative vote of the holders of a majority of the shares of the Company's Series A common stock present or represented by proxy at the annual meeting is required to ratify the appointment of KPMG LLP.
+Directors are elected by a plurality of the votes cast, meaning that the two Class III nominees receiving the most properly cast votes will be elected as Class III directors.
+The affirmative vote of the holders of a majority of the shares of the Company's Series A common stock present or represented by proxy at the annual meeting and entitled to vote is required to ratify the appointment of KPMG LLP, while the affirmative vote of a majority of the outstanding shares of the Company's Series A common stock entitled to vote is required to approve the amendment of the Company's amended and restated certificate of incorporation.
 Cumulative voting is not permitted.
 If a quorum is not present at the annual meeting, then it is expected that the annual meeting will be adjourned or postponed to solicit additional proxies.

-As of the record date, the Company's directors and executive officers as a group beneficially owned and were entitled to vote approximately 905,287 shares of Crown Crafts Series A common stock, or approximately 9.8% of the outstanding shares of Crown Crafts Series A common stock on that date.
-This amount excludes approximately 27,497 shares of the Crown Crafts Series A common stock held by members of the immediate families of certain officers and directors of Crown Crafts with respect to which such officers and directors disclaim beneficial ownership.
+As of the record date, the Company's directors and executive officers as a group beneficially owned and were entitled to vote approximately 1,219,349 shares of Crown Crafts Series A common stock, or approximately 12.7% of the outstanding shares of Crown Crafts Series A common stock on that date.
+This amount excludes approximately 27,482 shares of the Crown Crafts Series A common stock held by members of the immediate families of certain officers and directors of Crown Crafts with respect to which such officers and directors disclaim beneficial ownership.